sainikhith/sainikhith.github.io/_posts/2021-06-09-Finding-Prime-Numbers-With-Python.md

 The calculation took 5.072026491165161 seconds.
 ```

-However, because we have to sort the list for each iteration of the loop in order to get the minimum value, it's a lot slower than what we saw with pop()!
+Because we have to sort the list for each iteration of the loop in order to get the minimum value, it's a lot slower than what we saw with version 1.
+Especially as we go for higher numbers of primes and longer lists!

 ## solution version 3
 After further research we find there is such a thing as an OrderedSet in the ordered_set package.
 You have to install it with pip install ordered_set before you can use it.
+Optimistically, we will try this out.

 Let's try this and see what happens.
 Here is the code: